Sightseeing in Budapest

 Andrássy Avenue

 Budapest’s most beautiful avenue is also part of the World Heritage.
 Lined by eclectic Neo-renaissance palaces and houses featuring fine facades, staircases and interiors, it is pure pleasure walking along this iconic street for the sight of architectural masterpieces.
 Below the surface runs the first underground of continental Europe.
-The Millennium Underground was proposed in 1870 and started operating in 1896.
+Moreover, the proposal for the Millennium Underground was put forth in 1870, and it commenced its operations in 1896.

 Heroes’ Square

 Lying at the end of the Andrássy Avenue, Heroes’ Square (or Hősök tere in Hungarian) is surrounded by two beautiful buildings.
 The eclectic-neoclassical Museum of Fine Arts and the Hall of Art.
-Budapest most beautiful square is dominated by the Millennium Memorial.
+The Millennium Memorial dominates Budapest’s most beautiful square.
 It’s a monument portraying the outstanding figures of the 1100 years since Settlement of the Magyars in Hungary in the 9th century.

 Opera House